 We know how expensive it can be to pay for an extended stay in your hotel, which is why we urge all Australians to protect themselves with comprehensive travel insurance when visiting New Zealand.

-Am I covered for medical emergencies and hospital bills?
+Am I covered for adventure activities?

 Whether you’re visiting the picturesque beaches and national parks of the North Island, or the raw mountainous beauty of the South Island, your holiday to New Zealand will be brimming with adventure.
 The country is famous for its variety of adrenalin-pumping activities, like bungee jumping, white-water rafting, skiing, snowboarding, surfing and parachuting.